-- (A) A ground-mounted large-scale solar energy collection system shall mean a solar-energy conversion system consisting of ground-mounted solar arrays or other solar energy fixtures, and associated control or conversion electronics, occupying over one-quarter (.25) acres. - (B) Maximum Height: Ground mounted large-scale solar energy collection facilities shall not exceed 20 feet in height, measured from the ground level to the highest point of the facility. - (C) Setbacks: Ground-mounted large-scale solar energy collection facilities shall be located a minimum of ten (10) feet from all property lines and other structures, or be setback a distance equal to the total height of the facility, whichever is greater.
-Additional setbacks may be required to mitigate visual and functional impacts. - (D) Ground mounted large-scale solar energy collection facilities shall be screened from view from each abutting public right-of-way by a vegetative buffer of at least 50 percent opacity at the time of installation, not to exceed six (6) feet in height, designed to achieve 100% opacity within five (5) years.
+- (A) A ground-mounted large-scale solar energy collection system shall mean a solar-energy conversion system consisting of ground-mounted solar arrays or other solar energy fixtures, and associated control or conversion electronics, occupying over one-quarter (.25) acres. - (B) Maximum Height: Ground mounted large-scale solar energy collection facilities shall not exceed 20 feet in height, measured from the ground level to the highest point of the facility.

+- (C) Setbacks: Ground-mounted large-scale solar energy collection facilities shall be located a minimum of ten (10) feet from all property lines and other structures, or be setback a distance equal to the total height of the facility, whichever is greater.
+Additional setbacks may be required to mitigate visual and functional impacts. - (D) Ground mounted large-scale solar energy collection facilities shall be screened from view from each abutting public right-of-way in accordance with Subsection 4.6.4 (Landscaping Buffers).
 All ancillary structures shall comply with all applicable zoning district dimensional standards. - (E) Site lighting shall comply with Sections 4.10 (Outdoor Lighting) and 4.12 (Neighborhood Protection).